 How does food influence your anxiety and mood levels?

 Many studies have been made about the correlation between certain types of malnutrition and mental disorders such as depression and anxiety, fatigue, and even OCD.

-Serotonin, food and anxiety
+Serotonin and anxiety

-Your brain is nurtured by a mixture of carbohydrates, fatty acids (especially Omega 3), protein, vitamins, minerals and water.
+Your brain is nurtured by a mixture of carbohydrates, fatty acids (especially Omega 3), protein, vitamins, minerals, and water.
 The nerve system consists of neurotransmitters that one of them is called serotonin.

 The serotonin helps regulate feelings of anxiety and sadness and therefore it has a major role in controlling anxiety and depression.
 The source material of the serotonin is the Amino Acid Tryptophan.

 Seeds – Chia seeds, sesame seeds, sunflower seeds, pumpkin seeds, hemp seeds and more.
-Seeds contain large amounts of Iron and Omega 3, and they hold positive traits such as a prolonged feeling of satiety, contributes to increased energy and helps the Thyroid function.
+Seeds contain large amounts of Iron and Omega 3, and they hold positive traits such as a prolonged feeling of satiety, contributes to increased energy, and helps the Thyroid function.

-This group of vitamins is necessary for regulating the emotional system and reducing anxiety levels.
-The magnesium is an essential anti anxiety mineral to calm the nerve and muscles system, regulating the blood sugar levels and strengthening the immune system.
+This group of vitamins is necessary for regulating the emotional system and alleviating anxiety levels.
+The magnesium is an essential mineral to calm the nerve and muscles system, ease anxiety, regulating the blood sugar levels, and strengthening the immune system.

 More and more studies prove, such as The China Study, that foods like beans, chickpeas, and lentils provide us with all the protein we need.

-Whole grains – For those who love carbs, a reasonable dose of any whole foods, including pasta, bread and oatmeal, in a reasonable dose, is recommended because whole foods are rich in fiber that cause slow digesting.
+Whole grains – For those who love carbs, a reasonable dose of any whole foods, including pasta, bread, and oatmeal, in a reasonable dose, is recommended because whole foods are rich in fiber that causes slow digesting.
 Slow digesting, beyond its contribution to a sense of satiety, also prevents volatility in blood sugar levels, which enhances stress and anxiety.
 An additional advantage of whole grains is that the fiber and vitamin B inspire a feeling of relaxation.

 Tea – Teas like Chamomile and Melisa nurture the central nervous system.
 Green tea also has advantages such as stimulating the immune system and removing toxins from the body, but it contains caffeine, so try to avoid drinking it at night.

-Seaweed – Seaweed has high Magnesium and vitamin B content, but also has Pantothenic acid which assists in regulating Adrenal Glands function.
+Seaweed – Seaweed has high Magnesium and vitamin B content but also has Pantothenic acid which assists in regulating Adrenal Gland function.
 This gland produces different hormones, including Adrenaline.

-There are many people who are very strict about their nutrition, but it seems they lost the passion for life.
-Therefore, I believe we should dedicate a small portion, about 10%, of the food we eat to our soul.
+I believe it’s important to dedicate a small portion, about 10%, of the things we eat to our soul.

 So what should you be careful from?